ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/view.rst

 Simple Example
 --------------

 Views are how you display your data.
-They contain the markup and formatting information.
 Separating these from application code keeps your application logic neat and concise.
 It also prevents markup changes from triggering large code changes.